 Mountain-high levels of debt are continuing to increase despite an overall decline in GDP growth.
 The majority of this debt is owned by state-owned enterprises, making the situation more complex.
 Debt can be misunderstood, as personal debt is usually an undesirable choice.
-However, for large companies, high borrowing can be beneficial if the company can use the investment to generate income and this is exactly how China approached their debt situation.
+However, for large manufacturing companies, high borrowing can be beneficial if the company can use the investment to generate income and this is exactly how China approached their debt situation.

 Most of the money China is in debt to are headed for public infrastructure which will eventually help China’s economical growth in the future.
 All these projects are designed to help China improve and keep up with its growing population including be in the race when it comes to nations with the most technologically advanced infrastructures and development.
 However, these investments are still all raw and the fruits could be enjoyed by the country in a few years or maybe a decade later.